Syntax Visualization

 When a function expression is assigned to a variable that already has a declared function type, TypeScript applies contextual typing.
 The TypeScript compiler infers the types of the parameters and the return value of the function expression based on the variable’s type signature, making inline annotations redundant.Named Function Expressions

 While function expressions are typically anonymous, they can be assigned an internal identifier.
-This name is local only to the function body itself and is strictly used for internal recursion or identifying the function within stack traces.Master TypeScript with Deep Grasping Methodology!Learn More
+This name is local only to the function body itself and is strictly used for internal recursion or identifying the function within stack traces.Tired of Poor TypeScript Skills?
+Fix That With Deep Grasping!Learn More